Mister Rogers' Neighborhood season 29: Episode 8 (Go-Stop-Go)

 Mr. Rogers visits Marc Brown, creator of the Arthur book series and shows him how he draws Arthur.
 After explaining how the TV show is made, they watch a clip of the episode "Arthur Meets Mister Rogers", which Rogers himself guest-starred on, and meet Michael Yarmush, who does the voice of Arthur and Arthur himself shows up in the Neighborhood of Make-Believe, greeting several neighbors — including Lady Elaine.
-Rogers views a video on how traffic lights are assembled.
+Rogers and Raul Diaz views a video on how traffic lights are assembled.